Identifying the Distribution of Welfare from Discrete Choice: Introduction

 As the presence of unobserved heterogeneity renders these NOS measures stochastic from the point of view of the econometrician, we then show how their distributions relate to what is typically observed in cross-sectional and panel data.
 In particular, we prove that the marginal distribution of NOS measures can be recovered nonparametrically from cross-sectional data by evaluating the observed choice probabilities at counterfactual prices.
 This allows researchers to study levels of individual welfare in any given situation.
 Likewise, we show that the joint distribution of welfare levels and welfare differences can be recovered nonparametrically from panel data by evaluating the observed transition probabilities at counterfactual prices.\footnote{These transition probabilities are derived under the assumption that unobserved individual preferences are unaltered by the price change, which implies perfect correlation in unobserved heterogeneity before and after the price change.
-Alternatively, \cite{johnk.dagsvikDiscreteChoiceContinuous2002} and \cite{dellesiteTransitionChoiceProbabilities2013} consider models where there is imperfect correlation.} Building on these results, we are able to nonparametrically characterise levels and differences in aggregate welfare for any additively separable social welfare function.
+Alternatively, \cite{johnk.dagsvikDiscreteChoiceContinuous2002} and \cite{dellesiteTransitionChoiceProbabilities2013} consider models where there is imperfect correlation.} Building on these results, we are able to nonparametrically characterize levels and differences in aggregate welfare for any additively separable social welfare function.

 Our identification results are constructive and can be implemented in empirical work using only nonparametric regression.
 We also demonstrate how Boole-Fr\'echet inequalities \citep{frechet} and stochastic revealed preference restrictions can be exploited to construct sharp bounds on the transition probabilities in the common event when only cross-sectional data is available.\footnote{In the context of continuous choice, similar inequalities have been exploited by \cite{hoderleinstoye}, \cite{kitanurastoye}, and \cite{debkitamura22}.} These bounds are functionals of the choice probabilities and are, as such, straightforward to implement.
 They can readily be used to set-identify the concepts that are expressed in terms of transition probabilities.
-In a longer version of this paper \citep{longversion}, we find the identified sets for NOS measures to be small in an empirical application on female labour supply, which suggests that cross-sectional data is sufficiently rich for applied welfare analysis.